MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue.md

-### <p style="text-align: center;">Brainstorming the architecture of asset management</p>
+## <p style="text-align: center;">Brainstorming the architecture of asset management</p>

-#### 1. Specifying system requirements
+### 1. Specifying system requirements
 <br/>
 Mozaic system has aggregational and DAO use cases.
 Aggregational use cases are shown in the following figure:
 <br><br>

 <p align="center">
   <img src=".\High-level use cases 1.0.PNG" width="1280" title="high-level use cases">
 </p>
 <br>

-The use cases and external actors are described below:
+The use cases and external actors are identified as below:
 - **Compound**: This hidden use case compounds rewards.
 Idle assets should not ba allowed, and all rewards should be compounded as much and soon as possible.
-- **Execute fund flow**: This use case checks, carry out, and keeps track of assets move.
+- **Execute fund flow**: This use case checks, carry out, and keeps track of asset moves.
 The assets managed by the system can only be moved by this use case transparently.
-- **Deposit**: This use case deposit the user's assets in the system. **User** calls this use case in the hope that Mozaic system will **Optimize staking** of the deposited assets for them.
+- **Deposit**: This use case deposits the user's assets in the system. **User** calls this use case in the hope that Mozaic system will **Optimize staking** of the deposited assets for them. **User** should be able to deposit any token that is listed on Mozaic on any chain where Mozaic is deployed.
 This use case includes **Execute fund flow**.
-- **Withdraw**: This use case withdraws from the user's rewards and, if needed, deposited assets.
-(The deposited assets are increased by perpetual compounding of rewards.) **User** calls this use case.
+- **Withdraw**: This use case withdraws from the user's rewards and, if needed, deposited assets. **User** should be able to withdraw any token that is listed on Mozaic on any chain where Mozaic is deployed, no matter they deposited what token on which chain.
+(The deposited assets are increased by perpetual compounding of rewards.) **User** invokes this use case.
 This use case includes **Execute fund flow**.
-- **Optimize staking**: This use case upgrades the staking of deposited assets to maximize rewards. **Profit generator**, a role of the system, calls this use case *either on a regular basis or at randomly picked times*.
+- **Optimize staking**: This use case upgrades the staking of deposited assets to maximize rewards. **Profit generator**, a role of the system, invokes this use case *either on a regular basis or at randomly picked times*.
 This use case includes **Execute fund flow** and **Compound**. *By providing **Execute fund flow** with **staking_plan**, this use case effectively prevents it from being involved with finding optimal staking portfolio.*
 - **Trade**: This use case swaps idle assets to get profit by using price changes.
 It calls **Dex**. *By providing **Execute fund flow** with **trading_plan**, this use case effectively prevents it from being involved with finding optimal trading orders.*
 - **Collect reward**: This use case  collects rewards from Staking pools.
 Use case Execute fund flow, when it is working under **Optimize staking**, is extended by this use case.
 This use case calls Staking pool.
 - **Move staking asset**: This use case move assets to/between/from, **Staking pools**. **Execute fund flow**, when it is working under Optimize staking, is extended by this use case.
 This use case calls Staking pool.